Sentencing in England and Wales: Background

 The sentencing guidelines issued by the Sentencing Council are at the heart of the courts' decision-making in sentencing.
 The development of these guidelines has been incremental, with the Magistrates' Association issuing their own guidelines and the Court of Appeal issuing guideline judgments in particular cases.
 Following the Crime and Disorder Act 1998, a Sentencing Advisory Panel was established to assist the courts in issuing sentencing guidelines.
 In 2003, this was supplemented by the Sentencing Guidelines Council comprising a majority of judicial members, which is now known as the Sentencing Council.

 Sentencing Council

 Created by the Coroners and Justice Act 2009, the Sentencing Council is an independent body which promotes consistent approaches to sentencing by issuing guidelines, analysing the impact of those guidelines on sentencing practice and to improve the confidence of the public by publishing information and promoting awareness of sentencing.
 The council produces an annual report.

 Powers of the courts

 The Old Bailey or Central Criminal Court in London.

-The courts have a menu of sentences to choose from. number of different types of sentences available to them.
-In descending order of severity, the sentences are: custodial sentences, community sentences, fines and discharges.
+The courts have a number of different types of sentences available to them.
+In descending order of severity, these are: custodial sentences, community sentences, fines and discharges.
 The courts can also make ancillary orders such as costs, compensation orders, and driving disqualifications for road traffic offences.